AuthorizeNet/inperson-sdk-ios/README.md

     f) After creating all the required objects, call one of the following method of AnetEMVManager and submit the transaction.

-    g) Set up bluetooth connecction: this step is needed if application wants to work with Bluetooth connection.
+    g) Set up bluetooth connection: this step is needed if application wants to work with Bluetooth connection.
         * Set the connection mode of the EMV reader device.
 EMV reader can be connected to the iOS device either with Audio or Bluetooth connection.
           `- (void)setConnectionMode:(AnetEMVConnectionMode)iConnectionMode;`
         * Audio connection is selected by default.
         * Set the BTScanDeviceListBlock(deviceListBlock) and BTDeviceConnected(deviceConnectedBlock) of AnetEMVManager.
         * Call scanBTDevicesList method of AnetEMVManager.
 This will search the near by devices and execute the deviceListBlock with the near by devices list.
         * Display the list the user.
-        * On user selection, call conncetBTDeviceAtIndex and pass in the selected index.
+        * On user selection, call connectBTDeviceAtIndex and pass in the selected index.
 SDK tries to connect with selected devices from the list.
 On Successful/failure of connection, SDK will execute deviceConnectedBlock.

         * Refer to the _AnetEMVManager.h_ file and the sample app for more details.